-The discussion in Roundtable II took place on two different levels: On the first level, there was an inside-out perspective on Europe on the question of the need for institutional reforms in Europe, e.g. the transition from consensus to majority decision-making.
-The question of whether the enlargement of the European Union is feasible and even a good idea at this point in time was also hotly debated.
+The discussion in Roundtable II took place on two different levels: On the first level, there was an inside-out perspective on Europe on the question of the need for institutional reforms in Europe, e.g. the transition from consensus to majority voting.
+The question of whether the enlargement of the European Union was feasible and even a good idea at the present time was also intensely debated.
 On a second level, the participants looked at Europe from the outside.

 The result of the discussion was that Europe seems to have reached a point with a double challenge: Europe must consolidate internally and at the same time grow externally.
-It has to grow into its global responsibility as an economic heavyweight, but still be a military lightweight.
+It must grow into its global responsibility as an economic heavyweight but be a military lightweight.

-Another point of discussion revolved around the question of whether or not European values are outdated.
-The clear answer was: no, they are not.
+Another point of discussion revolved around the question of whether European values are outdated.
+The clear answer was: No, they are not.
 Europe should definitely hold on to these values and continue to propagate them.

 Moderation: Alexandra Borchardt, Senior Research Associate at the Reuters Institute for the Study of Journalism

-Roundtable III focused on the relationship between science and the media and the daily work in editorial offices.
+Roundtable III dealt mainly with the relationship between science and the media and the daily work in editorial offices.

-Wolfgang Blau, who has studied the coverage of climate change in recent years, defined climate change in his impulse as one of the most important topics for journalism, especially for young audiences.
-This means that editorial offices have to develop climate competence enormously.
-We would always talk about digital literacy and media literacy, but not enough about climate literacy, neither in the population, nor in the arts, nor in editorial offices.
-This urgently needs to change.
+In his impulse, Wolfgang Blau, who has studied climate change reporting in recent years, defined climate change as one of the most important topics for journalism, especially for young audiences.
+The editorial offices would have to develop climate competence enormously.
+He said there is an urgent need to change the fact that we talk about digital literacy and media literacy, but not enough about climate literacy, neither in the population nor in the arts, nor in newsrooms.

-It is of course very difficult for small local newsrooms to meet these requirements because they do not have sufficient capacity, both technically and in terms of staff.
-Throughout Europe, it became clear in the discussion, the mostly young audience is very interested in climate change, but it is enormously difficult to find staff with the necessary skills.
+However, it is very difficult for small local editorial offices to meet these requirements because they do not have sufficient capacities, neither technically nor in terms of personnel.
+Throughout Europe, it became clear in the discussion, that the mostly young audience is very interested in climate change, but it is enormously difficult to find staff with the necessary skills.

 Participants also stressed the need for closer cooperation between scientists and journalists to ensure that journalists understand the scientific facts and are able to communicate them to the public.

-However, it also became clear that science does not always mean certainty, but is also based on doubt, and that it is a great challenge and task for the media and journalists to convey this.
+It was emphasised that science does not always mean certainty, but is also based on doubt, and that it is a great challenge and task for the media and journalists to communicate this.

-Participants expressed the experience that the pandemic had increased trust in journalism.
-This, they said, shows that the debate about declining trust in journalism as a whole is not true.
+Participants expressed the experience that the pandemic had strengthened trust in journalism.
+This shows that the debate about declining trust in journalism as a whole is not true.
 As the Digital News Report showed this year, trust in media has increased by six percentage points globally across all markets, while it is very low in social media.
 Traditional media, the big brands with their newsrooms, struggle every day to convince people to communicate with their audiences.
-They have a lot of trust and have to capitalise on it; only a radical minority has no trust in the media and journalists have to make the most of it.
+They have a great deal of trust and need to capitalise on it; only a radical minority have no trust in the media, and journalists need to make the most of it.

-There was also discussion about what the journalism of the future might look like.
-The prevailing conviction was that constructive journalism would play a big role in it.
+There was also a discussion about the demands on journalism in the future.
+The prevailing conviction was that constructive journalism will play a major role.
 That stories have to be shaped in such a way that they are constructive and offer solutions, because if people only see catastrophes and dramas in the news, they turn away, that is a psychological effect.
-The unanimous opinion is that people want to be shown constructive ways out of the eternal catastrophes, and that this is one of the great tasks and challenges for journalism.
+The unanimous opinion is that people want to be shown constructive ways out of the eternal disasters.
+Journalism must also show the big picture and inspire people.
+That is one of the great tasks and challenges for journalism.